DmitrySharabin/mavo-memory-game/README.md

 ## How the Game Works

 The game board consists of sixteen “cards” arranged in a grid.
 The deck is made up of eight different pairs of cards, each with different symbols on one side.
-The game supports three different sets of symbols — themes: _emoji_, _flora_, _animals_.
+Out of the box, the game supports three different sets of symbols — built-in themes: _emoji_, _flora_, _animals_.

 The cards are arranged randomly on the grid with the symbol face down.